ShipStream/shipstream.github.io/_posts/2015-06-18-import-formats.md

 ---

 ShipStream supports importing <a href="/ref/order.html#ordercreate">orders</a>,
-<a href="/ref/product.html#product_create">products</a> and <a href="/ref/delivery.html#delivery_create">deliveries</a>
+<a href="/ref/product.html#product_create">products</a>, <a href="/ref/delivery.html#delivery_create">deliveries</a>
+and <a href="/ref/bom.html">BOMs</a>
 either via the Merchant Panel or the <a href="/ref/import.html">Import</a> API.

+The file formats supported are:

+- CSV (delimiters are auto-detected)
+- Excel (table format the same as Standard CSV)
+- JSON Lines (single-line or multi-line JSON objects delimited by newlines)

+The file data may be compressed with GZip or BZip2 compression.

-Standard CSV and JSON filters are provided which format the data to use the same values as the respective API '*.create' methods so please see the documentation for those methods for details about supported field names and values.
+The import formats all conform to the respective API '*.create' methods so please see the documentation for those methods for details about supported field names and values.

-If you would like to create a custom import format please contact us for help and see the
-<a href="#custom_filter">Create custom import format</a> section for more information.

 ---
 <h2 id="order_standard_csv">